 An observational clinical study is where participants identified as belonging to study groups are assessed for biomedical or health outcomes.

 Searching Both is inclusive of interventional and observational studies.

 INCLUSION CRITERIA:All participants must meet the following criteria: 1.

 INCLUSION CRITERIA:The following additional inclusion criteria apply for participants undergoing leukapheresis: 1.
-Age greater than or equal to 12 years for affected participants; age greater than or equal to 18 years for unaffected relatives and healthy volunteers 2.
-Stable hematologic paramaters (definition: white blood cell count > 2,500/ L, hemoglobin > 10 g/dL, and platelet count > 75,000/microliter) GENERAL
+Age greater than or equal to 18 years for affected participants, unaffected relatives, and healthy volunteers.
+2. Stable hematologic paramaters (definition: white blood cell count > 2,500/ L, hemoglobin > 10 g/dL, and platelet count > 75,000/microliter) GENERAL

 EXCLUSION CRITERIA:Participants will be excluded for any of the following: